IgorPavlov00/E-comerce-store/README.md

 # E-comerce-store
-This is an e-commerce shoo that provides basic items including shoes, shirts, and pants.
+This is an e-commerce shop that provides basic items including shoes, shirts, and pants.
 Each product listing provides detailed descriptions, images, available sizes, and prices, ensuring customers have all necessary information before making a purchase decision.

 Technologies Used: